Doctor with a young patient

 Steroids have a place

 Short-course topical steroids can help during a bad flare.
-We use them when they're the right tool, while doing the underlying work in parallel.
+I use them when they're the right tool, while doing the underlying work in parallel.

 How I think about eczema & skin.